Cosmic-Ide/Cosmic-IDE/docs/user-guide.md

 diagnostics to stderr.

 Only one custom server can be enabled per normalized extension.
-Enabling or saving another entry for the same file type disables the previous one.
+Enabling or saving another entry with any overlapping file type disables the previous one.
 A custom entry has higher routing priority than the bundled Java, Kotlin, or Scala provider; disable it to restore bundled behavior.

 ### Linked TextMate grammars